 Visit 1: Baseline

 Step Procedure Details

-1.14 Eligibility after Baseline All responses to Inclusion Criteria questions must be answered "yes" and all responses to Exclusion Criteria questions must be answered "no" for the subject to be considered eligible.
-If subject is deemed to be ineligible after baseline, proceed to Final Evaluation and complete all forms.
+1.10 Eligibility after Baseline AH responses to Inclusion Criteria questions must be answered "yes" and all responses to Exclusion Criteria questions must be answered "no" for the subject to be considered eligible.
+If subject is deemed to be ineligible after baseline, proceed to Final Evaluation and complete Subject Disposition.
+Refraction and Biomicroscopy forms do not need to be completed as part of Final Evaluation.

-Visit 1: Treatment 1 Lens Fitting Step Procedure Details 1.15 Lens Selection Assign the study lens based on the randomization scheme.
-Select the contact lens power based on subjective spherocylindrical refraction [REDACTED] [REDACTED] Record the test condition.
-1.16 Lens Insertion The Investigator or the subject inserts the study lenses.
+Visit 1: Treatment 1 Lens Fitting Step Procedure Details 1.11 Lens Selection Assign the study lens based on the randomization scheme provided by the biostatistician.
+Select the contact lens power based on vertexed spherical equivalent from the refraction.
+1.12 Lens Insertion The Investigator or the subject inserts the study lenses.
 Record the time of lens insertion.
 Check for lens damage under the slit lamp before proceeding with lens settling.
 Replace damaged lenses if applicable.
-1.17 Lens Settling Allow the study lenses to settle for a minimum of 5 minutes.
-1.18 Subjective Best Sphere Over Refraction Perform subjective best sphere refraction over the study lenses with a phoropter (adopt the maximum plus to maximum visual acuity (MPMVA) approach and record the best corrected distance visual acuity to the nearest letter (OD, OS, and OU).
-1.19 Lens Power Modification (if applicable) Adjust the lens power if the subject's best sphere over-refraction is not plano.
-One power modification is allowed per eye.
-Subject's requiring the -5.00 D power to achieve a plano spherical over-refraction of
+1.13 Lens Settling Allow the study lenses to settle for a minimum of 5 minutes.
+1.14 Subjective Best Sphere Over Refraction Perform subjective best sphere refraction over the study lenses (adopt the maximum plus to maximum visual acuity (MPMVA) approach.
+1.15 Lens Power Modification (if applicable) Adjust the lens power if the subject's best sphere over-refraction is not plano.
+For each power modification, select the adjusted fitting lens power as appropriate and repeat steps 1.12 through 1.14.
+Up to two power modifications are allowed here.

-Visit 1: Treatment 1 Lens Fitting Step Procedure Details one or both eyes will be discontinued from the study.
-1.20 Subject Reported Ocular Symptoms Subjects will respond to a verbal open-ended symptoms questionnaire.
-1.21 Post-Fit Questionnaire Subjects will respond to the GSI Post-fit Questionnaire.
-1.22 Subjective Lens Fit Assessment Evaluate overall lens fit acceptance (acceptable or unacceptable) based on centration, movement and other fitting characteristics.
-An unacceptable fit is deemed by one of the following criteria: • limbal exposure at primary gaze or with extreme eye movement • edge lift • excessive movement in primary and up gaze • insufficient movement in all three of the following conditions: primary gaze, up gaze, and Josephson push up Note: if lens fit is unacceptable subject will be discontinued from the study.
-1.23 White Light Lens Surface Wettability Record the white light lens wettability of both lenses.
-1.24 Surface Deposits Record any front and back surface lens deposits.
-1.25 Visual Acuity Record the distance visual acuity with the contact lenses (OD, OS, and OU) to the nearest letter.
-Smaller lines must be shown until the subject incorrectly identifies at least 50% of the letters.
-1.26 Continuance For the subject to continue in the study, they must meet all three of the following criteria: 1.
-Visual acuity is 20/30 or better OD and OS 2.
-The lens fit is acceptable OD and OS
+Visit I: Treatment I Lens Fittin Step Procedure Details 1.16 Subject Reported Ocular Symptoms Subjects will respond to a verbal open-ended questionnaire.
+1.17 Visual Acuity Record the best corrected Snellen distance visual acuity to the nearest letter (OD, OS and OU).
+Subjects must read the smallest line until at least 50% of the letters are read correctly.
+Visual acuity with the study contact lenses must be 20/30 or better OD and OS.
+1.18 General Lens Fit Assessment Evaluate lens centration, movement on blink, and push-up test for each eye.
+An unacceptable fit is deemed by one of the following criteria: • limbal exposure at primary gaze or with extreme eye movement. • edge lift. • excessive movement in primary and up gaze. • insufficient movement in all three of the following conditions: primary gaze, up gaze, and push-up test.
+Note: if lens fit is unacceptable for either eye, the subject will be discontinued from the study.
+1.19 Continuance For the subject to continue in the study, they must meet all three of the following criteria: 1.
+Visual acuity is 20/30 or better OD and OS.
+2. The lens fit is acceptable OD and OS.
+3. Investigator approval.
+If the Investigator does not approve the study lens, then the study is terminated for that subject.